zaz/HTML6/_includes/HTML6.md

 Although the pronunciation is similar, HТML uses a Cyrillic &lsquo;Т&rsquo; to avoid any possible confusion with HTML.
 The correct way of pronouncing HТML is with a Russian accent on the Т. However, due to complaints about some people &ldquo;not being Russian enough&rdquo; to manage this, &ldquo;H Cyrillic-T M L&rdquo; is considered acceptable.

-Now, without further adieu, let me introduce you to HТML6:
+Now, without further ado, let me introduce you to  HTML6:

 ### Section 3 - The Concept

-The central idea behind HТML6 is namespaces.
-In HТML6, we move HTML out of the way by putting it under its own `html` namespace, allowing you to stop worrying about the *nitty-gritty* details of semantics, and focus on creating content.
+The central idea behind  HTML6 is namespaces.
+In  HTML6, we move HTML out of the way by putting it under its own `html` namespace, allowing you to stop worrying about the *nitty-gritty* details of semantics, and focus on creating content.
 In other words, you literally just make it up as you go along.
 You don't even need to know HTML!

 So, what does it look like?
 Prepare yourself to be blown away, and check out the source code of this page!
 (Please note that it may not work in all browsers, in which case it will fall back to legacy HTML.)<noscript> &mdash; <strong>You need to enable JavaScript.</strong></noscript>

-To give you an idea of the power of HТML6, though, let's look at the `<sup>` tag.
+To give you an idea of the power of  HTML6, though, let's look at the `<sup>` tag.
 I don't like the way `<sup>` is used for superscript text, and think it would be far cooler to use it to markup greetings (&ldquo;Sup John, how are you today?&rdquo;).
-With HТML6, the W3C's superscript tag has been moved to `<html:sup>`, allowing us to easily define our own:
+With  HTML6, the W3C's superscript tag has been moved to `<html:sup>`, allowing us to easily define our own:

 ```html
 <style>